YaNgZhAnG-V5/minimalist_concept_erasure/README.md

-# minimalist_concept_erasure
+# [ICML24] Minimalist Concept Erasure in Generative Models

-[ICML24] Minimalist Concept Erasure in Generative Models
+We are working on cleaning up the codebase.
+Code will be available soon.